slopezpereyra/slopezpereyra.github.io/_posts/2024-11-28-GodelsComplete.md

 It is conceivable that, given a system of proof such as *natural deduction*, tomorrow, or in a century, a mathematician may think of a clever deduction rule which our system does not incorporate.
-Such rule could potentially allow us to prove new things, things we could not prove before.
+Such rule could potentially allow us to prove new things, things that are true but we could not prove before.
 In short, it is conceivable that our proof system is incomplete.

 What Gödel proved is that this imagination, though conceivable, is not the case.